balenaucigasa/Gems-of-War-v8.4/README.md

-# Gems-of-War, v8.4 Update, March 19, 2025
+# Gems-of-War, v8.6 Update, June 24, 2025

-↳ BOOM -> kill one or all enemy and more surprises
+BOOM, Enable 1hit kill during your turn only

-Get Full Mana for ALL at START // start with full mana
+Get Full Mana for ALL at START
+Get Extra Turn
 No Need Mana

-Get Extra Turn

-Reward Gems Souls Keys
+skip Silence Trap in Dungeon
+All Rewards